The Essenes

 KEEPERS of the LIGHT and the WAY

-All Essene would view themselves as Sons of Light, keepers of the ‘light of truth’.
+All Essene would view themselves as Sons of Light, keepers of the ‘light of truth.’
 Later, the continuation of this theme in the New Testament, as in “…but was sent to bear witness to that light, That was the true light which gives light to every man,” Jn.
-1.8-9—all lead to the basic Essenic vision of Messiah who is the light of God, shining forth in purity and righteousness, which in their view should not be denied by or to any Jew. “… true light which gives light to every man,” denotes that not only would Messiah reveal God in a manner not yet known to the Jews, meaning “the true light”—but in doing so would become evident to others outside Judaism, with the meaning of “every man”.
-Those who could not recognize Messiah, those who thought otherwise, would become usurpers of one kind or another.
+1.8-9—all lead to the essential Essenic vision of Messiah who is the light of God, shining forth in purity and righteousness, which in their view should not be denied by or to any Jew. “… true light which gives light to every man” denotes that not only would Messiah reveal God in a manner not yet known to the Jews, meaning “the true light”—but in doing so, would become evident to others outside Judaism, with the meaning of “every man.”
+Those who could not recognize Messiah and thought otherwise would become usurpers of one kind or another.

 The spirit of man is the candle of the Lord,